bs-community/skinview3d/README.md

 	skinViewer.animations.paused = true;
 </script>
 ```

-## Anti-aliasing
-skinview3d supports FXAA (fast approximate anti-aliasing).
-To enable it, you need to replace `SkinViewer` with `FXAASkinViewer`.

 ## Lighting
 By default, there are two lights on the scene.
 One is an ambient light, and the other is a point light from the camera.